Hands up if you’ve ever bought something new from a fast-fashion retailer, only to have it fall apart after one wear? Because, same.

 Just as there’s some lower-quality fabrics that work well for summer, there are also some that work well for winter.

 Kavita explains: “Polyester is a synthetic fabric that will hold the moisture in.
 Other fabrics that work in a similar way are nylon and elastane.”
-That said, keep in mind that these fabrics, while cheaper, aren’t as kind to your skin, wardrobe longevity or the environment.
+That said, even though these fabrics are cheaper, they aren’t as kind to your skin, wardrobe longevity or the environment.

 Using the Best Quality Fabrics for Clothes to Create a Capsule Wardrobe